Student Docent Program

 Continuing education for student docents

-After their initial training period, student docents attend weekly education meetings that include lectures by curators, guest speakers, and education staff on special exhibitions and the permanent collection.
-As a group, docents occasionally take field trips to other museums.
+After their initial training period, student docents attend weekly education meetings that include workshops and lectures by education staff, curators, and guest speakers on special exhibitions and the permanent collection.
+As a group, docents take annual field trips to other museums.

-In spring 2013, Student Docent Education meetings will be held in the Museum on Fridays from 1-2 pm.
+In spring 2016, Student Docent Education meetings will be held in the Museum on Fridays from 1–2 pm, January 22 – April 15.
+(There will be no education meeting on the following Fridays: March 4, March 11.)

 For information on Community Docent Education meetings, see >